Teatro Yerbabruja

 Teatro Experimental Yerbabruja Inc., commonly referred to as simply Teatro Yerbabruja, is a theater, performing arts, and visual arts nonprofit organization, headquartered in Bay Shore, New York, most known for its activism on Long Island regarding Hispanic, Latino, Black, and other BIPOC communities.

 History

-Teatro Experimental Yerbabruja Inc. was founded in November 1989 in Puerto Rico by Aurelio Lima, Jacqueline O'Neil, and Margarita Espada, a Puerto-Rican artist, educator, and activist After Espada's immigration to New York in 2004, Espada prompted Yerbabruja's expansion to Long Island, due to “the lack of spaces for Latinx artists to create, present and offer artistic programming to the community of color on Long Island.”
+Teatro Experimental Yerbabruja Inc. was founded in November 1989 in Puerto Rico by Aurelio Lima, Jacqueline O'Neill, and Margarita Espada, a Puerto-Rican artist, educator, and activist After Espada's immigration to New York in the year 1996, Espada prompted Yerbabruja's expansion to Long Island in 2004, due to the lack of spaces for Latinx artists to create, present and offer artistic programming to the community of color on Long Island.